Love What You Do!

 Mentorship

 Providing oversight and advice to new staff is crucial to their success.
-If they come into work and don’t have support and proper training, they will feel beyond overwhelmed as new staff.
+If they come into work without support and proper training, they will feel beyond overwhelmed as new staff.

 Not only are personal connections made through checking in, but knowledge and years of experience can be passed down to new staff members who can continue serving others with integrity.
 Shared expertise goes a long way, allowing staff the skills and opportunity to be promoted into other roles to keep learning and growing.